adhearsion/adhearsion/lib/adhearsion/generators/app/templates/README.md

 ## Ready, set, go!

-Start your new app with "ahn start /path/to/your/app".
-You'll get a lovely console and should be presented with the SimonGame
+Start your new app with "ahn start".
+You'll get a lovely console and should be presented with the SimonGame when you call in.

 ### Running your app on heroku